OleksandrIvanovDev/Almirah.Doc/specifications/arch/arch.md

 WBS Item(s) is(are) used to track the scope of transformation High-Level Requirements to Detailed Specifications.
 A WBS Item Tracking software service is required to instrument this process.

-For example, WBS Item can cover the transformation of entire specification, one or several sections, or even a single High-Level Requirement.
+For example, WBS Item can cover the transformation of entire specification, one or several sections, or even a single High-Level Requirement paragraph.

 All the Detailed Specifications need to be: